DavidBThomp/Webmaster-B/README.md

 # Step in Order

 ## Hugo
+You may have to move the contents of the folder into the root of the repository.

 CLI to setup new site in repository Webmaster-B
 - Create new site: `hugo new site Webmaster-B`
 - Create new theme: `hugo new theme Dev-Site`
+- Create blog post: `hugo new blog/first-blog.md`